SQLitis/monsters/README.rst

 Controlling Sting (Su) As the dominate monster spell; 3/day; Fort DC 19 negates; caster level 10th.
 A quanlos's puny intellect prevents it from exercising a fine level of control over its thralls.
 The creature lacks the sophistication to order a group of dwarf artisans to build a castle for it, or to command an elf wizard to use a specific spell to protect it.
 Instead, it relies on a limited set of general commands: attack, defend, gather food, and so forth.
+ DMG: If a 1st-level wizard happens to have a staff of fire, the vampire that is compelling him doesn't know that the wand is there and can't tell the wizard to give him the staff or use the staff on his former friends.
+The vampire, however, can say, "Hand over your most powerful magic item."
 A quanlos can control a number of creatures equal to its total Hit Dice at one time.
 If it takes control of a creature beyond this limit, it must choose one of its thralls to release from service.

 Reverse Gravity (Sp): At will, a gravorg can produce an effect like that of a reverse gravity spell (caster level 10th; Reflex save DC 18), except that the range is 200 feet and it affects an area of up to five 10-foot cubes.